Oluwayomi-Olaitan/Oluwayomi-Olaitan/README.md

 Hi, I am Oluwayomi Akinfenwa
-👀 My PhD research is in Visualisations of Bayesian hierarchical models 💞️ My interest are visalisations, Bayesian hierarchical models, spatio-temporal data analysis 🌱 I am currently creating visuals for Bayesian hierarchical models 💞️ I desire to collaborate with Bayesian analyst to work on health-related spatio-temporal data 👀 I am data scientist in health and well-being
+👀 My PhD research is in Visualisations of country-level panel data and Bayesian hierarchical models 💞️ My interest are visalisations, Bayesian hierarchical models, spatio-temporal data analysis 🌱 I am currently creating visuals for Bayesian hierarchical models output to investigate information sharingwithin hierarchical structures
+🌱 I am currently creating visualisation tools for country-level panel data 💞️ I am the 1st author of the `wdiexplorer` R package for exploring World Development Indicators data 💞️ I desire to collaborate with Bayesian analyst to work on health-related spatio-temporal data 👀 I am data scientist in health and well-being
 - 😄 Pronouns: She/ her
-- ⚡ Fun fact: Singing, dancing
+- ⚡ Fun fact: singing, dancing and an advocate for girl-child education

 <!---
 Oluwayomi-Olaitan/Oluwayomi-Olaitan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.